 In 2008 the Grand Ol’ Party took a collective double whammy and soon to be President Obama was too darn polite to gloat.

 Think about it, not only were political heavyweights like Sen. John McCain and other handed a loss, but they were unable to use their go to, the incumbent – George W. Bush.
-W. had won two terms but had destroyed the economy so completely that he wasn’t allowed to deliver the keynote at the party’s convention – a usual victory lap for a sitting, lame duck President.
+W. won two terms, but had destroyed the economy so completely that he wasn’t allowed to deliver the keynote at the party’s convention – the usual victory lap for a sitting, lame duck President.